TheUsefulLists/UsefulMods/modpacktools/addons/gamestages.md

-# Gamestages Addons
+# Game Stages Addons

-A list of Gamestages Addons for all versions, All mods in here has Gamestages as a dependency, And most of the mods has CraftTweaker as a dependency.
+A list of Game Stages Addons for all versions, All mods in here has Game Stages as a dependency, And most of the mods has CraftTweaker as a dependency.

 Any suggestions/complaints?